BESSER-PEARL/BESSER_WME_standalone/README.md

-# Apollon Standalone
+# BESSER WME Standalone

-Apollon Standalone is the Standalone version of the [Apollon Editor](https://github.com/ls1intum/Apollon)
+BESSER WME Standalone is the Standalone version of the BESSER WME Editor for creating and editing diagrams.

 There are two variants how you can use this editor: